 Charmaine Simpson BSc (Hons) Econ - Chief Executive Officer

-Charmaine has 10 years experience working in both the public and voluntary sectors at both local and national levels.
+Charmaine has over 10 years of experience working in both the public and voluntary sectors at both local and national levels.
 An experienced Youth Worker, Charmaine has worked with disaffected young people in a variety of settings for the London Borough of Brent and Crime Concern in Wembley and Harlesden.

 Charmaine is a graduate of the Windsor Fellowship Undergraduate Management Development Programme where she attended seminars to develop management skills under the sponsorship of the Department of Health.